carpentries/carpentries.org-archive/_posts/2020/07/2020-07-27-announcing-glosario.md

 Beatriz has made some changes to a lesson she inherited from Amari and wants to check that it is still consistent.
 She runs a tool provided with `glosario` that:

-1. Reads the R Markdown file.
+1. Reads the RMarkdown file.
 1. Extracts the terms under the `glossary/defines` key.
 1. Searches the body of the document for calls to `gdef(...)`.
 1. Checks that every term listed in `glossary/defines` is referenced in the document body,